Deploy automated malware scanning for files uploaded to Cloud Storage

 ERROR: (gcloud.eventarc.triggers.create) FAILED_PRECONDITION: Invalid resource state for "": Permission denied while using the Eventarc Service Agent.
 If you recently started to use Eventarc, it may take a few minutes before all necessary permissions are propagated to the Service Agent.
 Otherwise, verify that it has Eventarc Service Agent role.

-5. Change the message acknowledgement deadline to two minutes in the underlying Pub/Sub subscription that's used by the Eventarc trigger.
+5. Change the message acknowledgement deadline to five minutes in the underlying Pub/Sub subscription that's used by the Eventarc trigger.
 The default value of 10 seconds is too short for large files or high loads.

 SUBSCRIPTION_NAME=$(gcloud eventarc triggers describe \